yashjangir2/Banking_Application/README.md

 ## About Code

-Contains 7 files in total
+Contains 7 main files in total.

+Description of functions and files are given below:

 - #### main.py